khosro-web/DNS-list/README.md

 🇿🇼 Zimbabwe (ZW)

 ## License
 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute these lists in your projects, provided that proper attribution is given to the original author.
+You are free to use, modify, and distribute these List in your projects, provided that proper attribution is given to the original author.

 ---